dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Resolution**: Ensure a control plane IP is assigned to the admin NIC.

-⦾ **Kubernetes pods on the kube_control_plane are in CreateContainerConfigError and Calico Pods are in CrashLoopBackoff error after running omnia.yml.**
+⦾ **Kubernetes pods on the kube_control_plane are in CreateContainerConfigError and Calico Pods are in CrashLoopBackoff error after running omnia.yml (version 1.5 and below).**

 **Potential Cause:**